uchicago-cs/student-resource-guide/tutorials/linux-compile-and-run.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Visual Studio Code is a commonly utilized graphical editor.
 You can
-use Visual Studio code if you are using a desktop environment (e.g.,
+use Visual Studio Code if you are using a desktop environment like Windows
-if you are logging into a CSIL computer) or via SSH.
-Complete the
+or MacOS, or if you are logged into a CSIL computer.
+If you are using
-`Visual Studio Code tutorial <https://code.visualstudio.com>` to get
+your personal computer, Visual Studio Code will also allow you to
-started with the graphical editor, Visual Studio Code.
+connect to the CS Linux servers using SSH.

+If you'd like to set up Visual Studio Code, please see the Visual Studio
+Code pages linked from the left sidebar, starting with :ref:`About VS Code <vscode-about>`

 The edit/compile/run cycle in the terminal